-- Food-soiled pizza boxes (Note: clean pizza boxes go in your Blue Cart to be recycled)
+- Food-soiled pizza boxes and cardboard (Note: clean pizza boxes and cardboard go into your Blue Cart to be recycled)

 - Wooden stir sticks, chop sticks, popsicle sticks, toothpicks

-- Newsprint and paper bags (to wrap food and line containers)
+- Newsprint, cardboard, and paper bags (to wrap food and line containers)

 Materials that are NOT accepted in the Green Cart: